fwup-home/fwup/README.md

   -c, --create  Create the firmware update
   -d <file> Device file for the memory card
-  -D, --detect List attached SDCards or MMC devices and their sizes -E, --eject Eject removeable media after successfully writing firmware.
+  -D, --detect List attached SDCards or MMC devices and their sizes -E, --eject Eject removable media after successfully writing firmware.
-  --no-eject Do not eject media after writing firmware --enable-trim Enable use of the hardware TRIM command --exit-handshake Send a Ctrl+Z on exit and wait for stdin to close (Erlang) -f <fwupdate.conf> Specify the firmware update configuration file -F, --framing Apply framing on stdin/stdout
+  --no-eject Do not eject media after writing firmware --enable-trim Enable use of the hardware TRIM command --exit-handshake Send a Ctrl+Z on exit and wait for stdin to close (Erlang) -f <fwup.conf> Specify the firmware update configuration file -F, --framing Apply framing on stdin/stdout
   -g, --gen-keys Generate firmware signing keys (fwup-key.pub and fwup-key.priv) -i <input.fw> Specify the input firmware update file (Use - for stdin)